 ICEUR continues dialogue program 29.01.2015

-for obvious reasons, dedicated to the Ukrainian tragedy.
+The second ICEUR Dialogue was, for obvious reasons, dedicated to the Ukrainian tragedy.
 The recently appointed Ukrainian ambassador, Mr. Oleksander Scherba and the head of the Eastern Europe department of the Austrian Foreign Office, Ms. Heidmaria Gürer, gave insightful talks on the origins of the crisis and the current situation.
 The ensuing discussion addressed such controversial points as Ukraine´s bid for NATO membership, draft evasion in Western Ukraine and EU policies toward Russia.
 The ICEUR team feels, that its objective to provide a neutral discussion platform has been fully met.

 ICEUR Master Class with Olga Romanova